Christian Experience

 College Degree

-For admission, the seminary requires a four-year degree from a regionally accredited college or university.
+For admission, the seminary requires a four-year degree from an institutionally accredited college or university.
 Applicants holding professional baccalaureate degrees from these schools must have at least 75 semester hours of credit in liberal arts.
 Prospective students with such degrees are advised to have their college transcripts evaluated by the Office of Admissions to determine whether deficiencies in liberal arts work are significant enough to require further study in these areas.

-Prospective students with baccalaureate degrees from colleges not regionally accredited, including Bible colleges, may be admitted upon evidence of ability to pursue graduate studies.
+Prospective students with baccalaureate degrees from colleges not institutionally accredited, including Bible colleges, may be admitted upon evidence of ability to pursue graduate studies.
 In such cases, the applicant’s scholastic record in college and his or her score on the Graduate Record Examination may be considered.
 The transcripts of such graduates will be evaluated, and if needed, further work will be required.

 Ability-to-benefit Students